[Beta] End-to-End Journey API

 orAccepted

-, or if the total handling duration is greater than zero. - Abandoned: The session is considered abandoned if any interaction outcome is
+, or if the total handling duration is greater than zero. - Abandoned: The journey is considered abandoned if any interaction outcome is

 Abandoned

-and the total handling duration is zero. - EndedInScript: The session ended in an IVR or script if any interaction outcome is
+and the total handling duration is zero. - EndedInScript: The journey ended in an IVR or script if any interaction outcome is

 EndedInScript

-. - Other: If none of the above apply, but at least one interaction outcome matches a known outcome type, the session is marked as
+. - Other: If none of the above apply, but at least one interaction outcome matches a known outcome type, the journey is marked as

 Other

-. - UnknownOutcome: If no known outcome is found, the session is marked as
+. - UnknownOutcome: If no known outcome is found, the journey is marked as

 UnknownOutcome